Quantization of the electromagnetic field

 $$ \dfrac{\partial \mathscr{L}}{\partial A_\mu} - \partial_\beta\left(\dfrac{\partial \mathscr{L}}{\partial(\partial_\beta A_\mu)}\right) = 0 $$

-Let us now take the partial derivatives of the Lagrangian, which we perform step-by-step below:
+Let us now take the partial derivatives of the Lagrangian, which we perform step-by-step below.
+It's helpful to actually first expand the Lagrangian:

 The partial derivative with respect to $\partial_\beta A_\mu$ is by far the more difficult of the two partial derivatives, so let's go through it.
 In the first step, since $A_\mu J^\mu$ does not depend on $\partial_\beta A_\mu$ so its derivative is zero, as we showed above.
 Continuing from where we left off, we have: